 Purpose and scope of Process 5A: -

 This Process sets out the operational arrangements which apply where a Non-Household Customer (including here a Developer) requires an unmetered temporary connection to the Network for the purposes of the supply of building water or supply to site accommodation, to the Non-Household Customer.
 Where the Non-Household Customer has a requirement which includes grouting works (site washing down and preparation), due to the volume of water which will normally in that case be required, Process 1 should be followed as opposed to this Process 5A.
+Where a PDE has not previously been carried out Scottish Water may, under certain circumstances, request that the relevant PDE is submitted (see Process 14).
 The connection will attract a charge in accordance with the Wholesale Charges Scheme.

 The Licensed Provider may request that Scottish Water undertake the connection following Process 5A1.
 Alternatively the Licensed Provider may use an Accredited Entity to undertake the Connections Activity, following Process 5A2, in accordance with the arrangements governing connections to Scottish Water’s Network and where the Licensed Provider has entered into an agreement with Scottish Water for undertaking such activities.
 An overview of the accreditation arrangements governing Connections Activity on Scottish Water’s Network is contained in the opening section of this Operational Code.